preactjs/preact-www/content/en/guide/v10/web-components.md

 FullName.propTypes = {
   first: Object,   // you can use PropTypes, or this
-  last: Object     // trick to define untyped props.
+  last: Object     // trick to define un-typed props.
 };

 register(FullName, 'full-name');